 - The Darkest Horse

-Define What Skills Your Leaders Need First
+Consider the Skills Your Company’s Leaders Need

 Before you start looking for a leadership training program, it’s important to map out what skills you want your leaders to develop.